 Tips on Water, pH, & Fertilizing Epiphytic Anthuriums & Philodendrons

 Using Alkaline Tap Water: like I mentioned, my tap water is quite alkaline; it has a pH of 7.9 with 250ppms of calcium carbonate.
 This is a curse and a blessing.
 The down side to alkaline water is that repeated waterings can cause the substrate pH to climb as the wet/dry cycles leave behind minerals (this is not ideal and can lead to nutrient lockout).
 The upside to alkaline water involves acidifying it; when alkaline water is acidified it makes calcium (a vital plant nutrient) more available to the plants, (which is good).
 So I use tap water…but when I fertilize, I acidify it.

-Fertilizer & nutrition: When fertilizing, I add 1/2 tsp of MSU orchid fertilizer per gallon of tap water; then I’ll pH-adjust it to 5.8pH and water the plants.
-MSU Orchid Fertilizer is 13-8-15 and the bulk of the nitrogen comes from nitrate nitrogen (an easier to use form of N), not ammonical nitrogen; MSU also has a bunch of micronutrients including calcium, magnesium, iron, and so on.
-Beyond the synthetic fert, I also add 1/4 tsp of organic fertilizer to the potting mix 3 times per year.
-My organic fertilizers include: bloodmeal (nitrogen) and rock dust (micro nutrients).
+Fertilizer & Nutrition – NPK: All plants need nitrogen, phosphorus and potassium and you can provide that with a standard fertilizer.
+I use MSU orchid fertilizer and add 1/2 tsp per gallon of tap water (this is a 1/4-1/2 the recommended dose); then, I’ll pH-adjust the water to 5.8-6pH and water the plants.
+MSU Orchid Fertilizer is 13-3-15 and the bulk of the nitrogen comes from nitrate nitrogen (an easier to use form of N), not ammonical nitrogen; MSU also has a bunch of micronutrients including calcium, magnesium, iron, and so on.
+Beyond the synthetic fertilizer, I also add 1/4 tsp of organic fertilizer to the potting mix 3 times per year.
+My organic fertilizers include: bloodmeal (for nitrogen) and glacial rock dust (for minerals and micro nutrients).

 Light Requirements for Growing Aroids, Anthuriums & Philodendrons Indoors

 My plants get direct but filtered sun in the morning until about 11:30am and then LED grow lights turn on in the afternoon from 12 to 5pm.
 This means they get a total of about 10 hours of moderate-but-continuous light intensity.
 In the summer when the days are much longer, they probably get about 12-14h of moderate light.
 You can see them on the shelf in the below photo on the right side (and a few on the floor).

 Photo of Anthuriums & Philodendrons growing with orchids under LEDs at an East-Facing Window